 What constitutes a "real" man or woman in the twenty-first century?
 Since birth control pills, erectile dysfunction remedies, and factory-made testosterone and estrogen were developed, biology is definitely no longer destiny.

-In this penetrating analysis of gender, Beatriz Preciado shows the ways in which the synthesis of hormones since the 1950s has fundamentally changed how gender and sexual identity formulated, and how the pharmaceutical and pornography industries are in the business of creating desire.
-This riveting continuation of Foucault's The History of Sexuality also includes Preciado's diaristic account of her own use of testosterone every day for one year, and it's mesmerizing impact on her body as well as her imagination.
+In this penetrating analysis of gender, Paul B. Preciado shows the ways in which the synthesis of hormones since the 1950s has fundamentally changed how gender and sexual identity formulated, and how the pharmaceutical and pornography industries are in the business of creating desire.
+This riveting continuation of Foucault's The History of Sexuality also includes Preciado's diaristic account of his own use of testosterone every day for one year, and its mesmerizing impact on his body as well as his imagination.

-“Inventive, daring, and blindingly lucid, Beatriz Preciado opens a new branch of philosophical practice.”
+“Inventive, daring, and blindingly lucid, Paul B. Preciado opens a new branch of philosophical practice.”

 “Testo Junkie is a wild ride.
-Preciado leaves the identity politics of taking T to others and instead, in the tradition of William Burroughs, Kathy Acker, and Jean Genet, she conducts a wild experiment on her own body.
+Preciado leaves the identity politics of taking T to others and instead, in the tradition of William Burroughs, Kathy Acker, and Jean Genet, he conducts a wild experiment on his own body.
 The results are spectacular . . .
 The gendered body will never be the same again.”